-Aisles of 36[°] or even 42" width will make building, viewing, and operating the layout much more comfortable.
-Still wider aisles can be a good idea at yards and other places where operators tend to congregate.
+Aisles of 36" or even 42" width will make building, viewing, and operating the layout much more comfortable.
+Still wider aisles can be a good idea at yards and other places where trains and hence operators tend to congregate.

-Suggested reading for layout designers (from Kalmbach Books)
+Suggested reading for layout designers